Syndrome aware mitigation of logical errors: Abstract

 \section{Abstract}

 Broad applications of quantum computers will require \textit{error correction} (EC).
-However, quantum hardware roadmaps indicate that physical qubit numbers will remain limited in the foreseeable future, leading to residual logical errors that limit the size and accuracy of achievable computations.
+However, hardware roadmaps indicate that physical qubit numbers will remain limited in the foreseeable future, leading to residual logical errors that constrain the size and accuracy of achievable computations.
 Recent work suggested \textit{logical error mitigation} (LEM), which applies known \textit{error mitigation} (EM) methods to logical errors, eliminating their effect at the cost of a runtime overhead.
-Improving the efficiency of LEM is crucial for increasing the logical circuit volumes it enables to execute.

-We introduce \textit{syndrome-aware logical error mitigation} (SALEM), which makes use of the syndrome data measured during error correction, when mitigating the logical errors.
-The runtime overhead of SALEM is exponentially lower than that of previously proposed LEM schemes, resulting in significantly increased circuit volumes that can be executed accurately.
-Notably, relative to the routinely used combination of error correction and syndrome rejection (post-selection), SALEM increases the size of reliably executable computations by orders of magnitude.
-In this practical setting in which space and time are both resources that need to be optimized, our work reveals a surprising phenomenon: SALEM, which tightly combines EC with EM, can outperform physical EM even above the standard fault-tolerance threshold.
-Thus, SALEM can make use of EC in regimes of physical error rates at which EC is commonly deemed useless.
+We introduce \textit{syndrome-aware logical error mitigation} (SALEM), which mitigates logical errors conditioned on the error syndromes measured during error correction.
+The runtime overhead of SALEM is exponentially lower than that of LEM schemes which do not make use of syndrome data, enabling substantially larger circuit volumes that can be executed accurately.
+Compared to the routinely used combination of error correction and syndrome rejection (post-selection), SALEM increases the size of reliably executable computations by orders of magnitude.
+In the practical setting where space and time overheads are fixed and error reduction methods are compared by their resulting estimation errors, we observe a surprising phenomenon: SALEM, which tightly combines EC with EM, can outperform physical EM even above the standard fault-tolerance (pseudo) threshold.
+Thus, SALEM can make use of EC in regimes of physical error rates where EC is commonly deemed useless.